-An application was submitted on 01/12/2006 for an International Visitor destination and Science Research Park, including tropical biotope, Water Adventure Park, Spa, three Hotels, Conference and Exhibition facilities, 50 seater cinema and associated ancillary retail and food and drink uses.
+An application was submitted on 1st December 2006 for an International Visitor destination and Science Research Park, including tropical biotope, Water Adventure Park, Spa, three Hotels, Conference and Exhibition facilities, 50 seater cinema and associated ancillary retail and food and drink uses.
 The site is located at Quest Pit, Stewartby, and Elstow North Landfill Site, approximately 4 miles to the south of Bedford along the B530.
 Flitwick is approximately 5 miles to the south of the application site.

-NIRAH is expected to attract approx. 3.5 million visitors per year, once opened in 2011.
+NIRAH is expected to attract approx. 3.5 million visitors per year.
 As well as a Park & Shuttle facility, 4,000 visitor parking spaces would be provided at Elstow North.
 The applicants anticipate that 10% visitors will access the site via public transport.
-A decision on this application is due to be made by the County Council on 19 October 2007.
+The County Council's Development Control Committee on 19 October 2007 resolved to grant outline permission to NIRAH subject to a Section 106 Agreement.

-Center Parcs Limited, Site at Warren Wood, Millbrook, Bedfordshire
+Center Parcs Limited, Site at Warren Wood, Millbrook

-Planning permission has recently (September 2007) been granted at appeal for development and use of land as a forest holiday village including 700 villas, 75 bedroom hotel, 12 bedroom spa accommodation, 1400 space car park and forest management works together with associated works and activities.
+Planning permission was granted on appeal by the Secretary of State in September 2007 for development and use of land as a forest holiday village including 700 villas, 75 bedroom hotel, 12 bedroom spa accommodation, 1400 space car park and forest management works together with associated works and activities.
 The proposed development is located approx. 3 miles to the north west of Flitwick.
+The anticipated opening date is 2010.